Royal Gorge Bridge & Park

 No personal vehicles will be allowed on the Bridge at any time.
 Pre-scheduled car clubs may be given an exception.
 If you have a car club and would like more information, please call 719.276-8320.

-The Park is open year-round, even on holidays.
-Rides and attractions open 10AM.
-Closing times vary depending on season.
+The Park is open year-round (weather permitting), including holidays.
 During peak tourist season, all attractions are open.
 During off-season, attractions are limited.
+Attraction times and closing times vary.
+Please check the website before you purchase tickets.

 Colorado weather is unpredictable, and afternoon rainstorms are common.
 If rain rolls in, temporary ride closures may occur.
 Refunds will not be given for these closures.